 top of page

-I think storytelling, whether in the form of movies, art, music or a literary piece, is a powerful way to communicate science.
-Lately I have been mainly making comics, but also animations and games.
-These mediums have great potential to teach science to everyone.
-Also, the process of making comics, games is itself a great teaching and learning tool.
-I learn and discover so much more when I am creating those stories.
+I believe storytelling, whether through movies, art, music or literature, is a powerful way to teach and communicate science.
+Lately, I've primarily focused on making comics, animations and games, as these mediums offer great potential to teach science to everyone.
+The process of creating these stories is itself a great teaching and learning tool; I learn and discover so much more while bringing them to life.
+Building on this, I founded Studio Visionarrate to undertake projects and offer multimodal storytelling services for science education and outreach and collaborate with skilled creative, scientific, educational and technical professionals.

 Comics